StanfordLegion/regent-lang.org/tutorial/04_logical_regions.md

 ## Index Spaces

-An index space (ispace) is a collection in index points.
+An index space (ispace) is a collection of index points.
 This is most directly analogous to the set of valid array indices for an array in
 C. While the latter is not a first-class feature of C, index spaces are first-class objects in Regent and can be created dynamically,